barry4356/pathfinder_campaigns/wotr/p1/locations/TheTraitorsLodge.md

   - If we win the scenario, we get to divy up the "loot-stack"
 - Karsos (villain) and Ghalcor (henchman) can only be defeated with magic...
 - The "Maze" location doesn't exist when the scenario starts, and has no henchmen/villain in it
-  - If Karsos survives a fight, the location "maze" is created, and the character is trapped there
+  - If Karsos survives a fight, the location "maze" is created, and the character who fought Karsos is trapped there
 - The loot "sacred prism" is rewarded to whoever closes the first location.
 There's only one copy of this card in the box

 ##